My Approach to Helping

 My Guiding Ethical Principles

 My guiding ethical principles influence the way I see each client as a person with a story.
-These spirits guide my practice:
+A commitment to these beliefs and values guides the work that I do every day ? in my office, and in my personal life as well:

 Curiosity: Being interested in someone else's experiences keeps me from making judgments and assumptions about others - thus giving them room to grow and share without self-fulfilling prophecies.